apache/accumulo-website/_docs-2/administration/scan-executors.md

 config -t HIGH -s table.scan.dispatcher.opts.executor=high
 ```

-While not necessary because its the default, it is safer to also set
+While not necessary because it's the default, it is safer to also set
 `table.scan.dispatcher=org.apache.accumulo.core.spi.scan.SimpleScanDispatcher`
 for each table.
 This ensures things work as expected in the case where
 `table.scan.dispatcher` was set at the system or namespace level.